Areas of Expertise

 - China’s technical standardization power

 - EU-China relations

 - Foreign policy analysis of China

 - The political economy of the Chinese party-state

-Tim Rühlig has worked as a research fellow with DGAP’s Technology and Global Affairs Program since September 2021.
+Tim Rühlig is a Senior Research Fellow, Center for Geopolitics, Geoeconomics, and Technology at the German Council on Foreign Relations (DGAP).
+He has worked as a research fellow with DGAP’s former Technology and Global Affairs Program from September 2021 until December 2022.
 He investigates the growth of China’s power as the country’s footprint in digital technology increases.
 He will continue the research on technical standardization, wireless infrastructure, and the digitalization of seaports that he conducted in his previous position with the Swedish Institute of International Affairs from 2018 to 2021.
 Rühlig also coordinates the working group on high technology and innovation of the “China in Europe Research Network” (CHERN), an EU Cost Action.

 Rühlig’s book China’s Foreign Policy Contradictions will be published by Oxford University Press in December 2021.
 His writing has appeared in China Perspectives, Development & Change, and China Review, among other publications.
 In 2018, he was the rotating chair of the European Think-Tank Network on China (ETNC).